chenjux/AFCE/README.md

 ## Datasets

 If you just want to explore our experiment dataset.
-We provide a simple json version of the dataset `./Data`.
+We provide a simple csv version of the dataset `./Data`.
 The format for each task is as follows:

 **Multiple Choices Questions**